dtinth/evalaas/specs/Basic usage.md

 * Compress and upload "[example-files/hello.js](example-files/hello.js)" to "`gs://evalaas-test/hello.js.gz`"
 * Make a GET request to "`https://test.evalaas.dev/run/hello`"
-* You should get a JSON response
+* You should get the following JSON response:

   | json response    |
   |------------------|